wokwi/wokwi-docs/docs/guides/diagram-editor.md

 The interactive editor **does not** have an undo feature at the moment (there's an [open issue for that](https://github.com/wokwi/wokwi-features/issues/77)).

 You can still get complete Undo history if you select the "diagram.json" tab in the code editor.
-Any changes made in the interactive diagram editor will immediately reflect in the code editor, and you'll be able to undo them by clicking on the code editor, and then pressing Ctrl+Z.
+Any changes made in the interactive diagram editor will immediately reflect in the code editor, and you'll be able to undo them by clicking on the code editor and then pressing Ctrl+Z.

 Note that this only works if the "diagram.json" tab is active while you make changes.
-This is a temporary solution, until we implement Undo in the interactive diagram editor.
+This is a temporary solution until we implement Undo in the interactive diagram editor.